Vivekanand-R/AI-Product-Framework/README.md

             D. Their user discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.

 **6. Agile Methodology (Scrum, Kanban)** - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.
+Agile accessibility is good, AI works on it too for a long time natively.

 In software development, whether using Scrum for structured sprints or Kanban for visual clarity, the goal remains consistent: deliver value through rapid, responsive iteration.
 Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for leaders navigating,